Senior Portraits

 Does Photography Shark photograph graduation portraits at MIT and Tufts campuses?

 Yes.
 Chris McCarthy shoots graduation portrait sessions at MIT and Tufts, as well as other Greater Boston campuses.
-Sessions are available on-campus or at the Photography Shark studio at 83 E Water St, Rockland MA.
+Sessions are available on-campus or at the Photography Shark studio at 83 E Water Street, Rockland MA.

 How much does a graduation portrait session cost?